ABOUT CATE

 THE SHELTER PROJECT

-In 2014, I began my relationship with the Santa Fe Animal Shelter and Humane Society and The Shelter Project was started.
-It has grown into a weekly session at the shelter working with a group of skilled volunteers to create portraits that will help the rescued animals find forever homes.
-More than once, I’ve had the pleasure of witnessing the moment when an animal and its companion-to-be fall in love.
+In 2014, I began photographing at the Santa Fe Animal Shelter and Humane Society, and The Shelter Project was born.
+It has grown into a weekly session working with a group of skilled volunteers to create portraits of our shelter animals waiting for forever homes.
+I began using AI to showcase these wonderful dogs and cats in imaginary settings so as to inspire potential adopters to envision all the places they can go with their new family members.

 FEATURED